 - How to interpret this report

 Generate this report by first selecting a target snapshot from the Snapshot dropdown.

-If you have not selected a program increment in the Configuration bar at the top of the page, a Program Increment dropdown also displays.
+If you have not selected a program increment, a Program Increment dropdown also displays.
 This dropdown is optional, and will filter items in the expandable hierarchy by the selected PI.

 The lowest-level items in your goal hierarchy that are associated with the selected snapshot are displayed in the expandable hierarchy.
 Click the plus sign to the left of a goal to expand the list of work items.
 You can then select plus signs on the left of each work item row to see child work items.